Develop Competency in Psychology Through Academic and Experiential Learning

 Approaches to Psychology

-- Clinical and Counseling perspectives: The diagnosis and treatment of mental, behavioral disorders, and adjustment problems
+- Clinical and counseling perspectives: The diagnosis and treatment of mental and behavioral disorders, and adjustment problems.

-- Lifespan Development perspectives: Examination of how individuals grow, develop, and change throughout the lifespan
+- Lifespan development perspectives: Examination of how individuals grow, develop and change throughout their lifespan.

 - Clinical Psychologist

 - Human Resource Specialist